Dr. Richard Pibernik

-Dr. Richard Pibernik is an Adjunct Professor of Supply Chain Management at Zaragoza Logistics Center in Zaragoza, Spain.
+Dr. Richard Pibernik is Adjunct Professor of Supply Chain Management at the MIT-Zaragoza International Logistics Program.

 Richard Pibernik received his doctorate degree at the Goethe University in Frankfurt.
 From 2004 to 2007 he was research affiliate at the Massachusetts Institute of Technology (MIT) and a Professor within the MIT-Zaragoza International Logistics Programme at the Zaragoza Logistics Center in Spain.

 From 2007 to 2012 he was a Professor of Supply Chain Management at the EBS Business School in Wies- baden.